Abdul Subhan Qureshi: Background

 His Father Haji Usmaan Qureshi & Mother Zubeida Begum Qureshi who hailed from Rampur of Jabalpur district in Madhya Pradesh state migrated to Mumbai.
 He finished his SSC (class X) from an institution run by an Islamic trust in Byculla in Mumbai.
 He graduated from the Antonio DeSouza High School in 1988, obtaining a good Secondary School Certificate with 76.6% marks.
 His sisters, Shabana, Asma and Safia, have MA Degrees, his eldest sister Farha has been a columnist in an Urdu newspaper "Inquilab" & an independent novelist, his youngest sister Hafsa, studies at Sophia college, Mumbai and none of his three well-educated brothers Imran, Numaan & Salman appear to have ever been associated with SIMI.

 In 1992 he began studies at the Bharatiya Vidyapeeth in Navi Mumbai.
 In 1995, he obtained a Diploma in Industrial Electronics, and got a part-time job at String Computers in Mazgaon.
 In 1996, he earned a specialised software maintenance training from the CMS Institute in Marol.

 He joined Radical Solutions, a computer firm in the Fort area in South Mumbai in November 1996.
 He handled several major independent projects, including an intranet for Bharat Petro-Chemicals carried out by Wipro in 1999, and then joined Datamatics.

 In a 26 March 2001 letter, he resigned with a letter stating "I wish to inform you, that I have decided to devote one complete year to pursue religious and spiritual matters".

 Tauqeer married Arifa from Bandra in 1999 (or 2000).
 They moved to a flat at Mira Road in south Mumbai's Dongri area in 2000.
 On 21 August 2001, he participated in a SIMI press conference.
 He was video-recorded sitting beside Safdar Nagori.

 In 2006, he is said to have severed contact with even his wife and three children, One son & two daughter named Hanzala, Zainab and Zaweria nicknamed "Juhi".

 Arrested SIMI leader Safdar Nagori, has told police that he knew Qureshi and they had attended a religious function in Delhi in 2000.
 Nagori has also told them that Qureshi attended a two-day SIMI meeting in Karnataka's Hubli and another SIMI meet at a Kerala forest in October 2007.

-Qureshi moved to Nepal using route of Ranchi and Raxaul in 2008 and stayed there upto 2015 in a disguise of an English teacher of a private school.
+Qureshi moved to Nepal using route of Ranchi and Raxaul in 2008 and stayed there up to 2015 in a disguise of an English teacher of a private school.
 With the help from Nizam Khan he got a Nepalese passport named as Abdul Rehman.
 In February 2015 he went to Saudi Arabia to meet Bhatkal.
 There he worked in a disguise of a salesman.